MickeyLane/ByZip/README.md

 Prior to the simulation process, a random number picker is used to set some of the parameters.
 The percentage of fatal cases is estimated (somewhere between 1 and 3.5 percent) and the duration of the sickness is estimated (somewhere between 9 and 19 days) in the non-fatal cases.

-### Data error issues

-It's been noted by several sources that generating new case data from daily reported totals is subject to error because the report date probably doesn't match the real case date or the reporting pipeline may not function on a daily basis.
-Making the assumption that the errors are somewhat consistant, it should not pose a problem over the time spans displayed.
-Anomolies will show up in the graphs if there are problems.

 ## Simulation

 The program picks a start date (usually the beginning of the available data) and the end date (today) for the simulation.
 The simulation process is to touch each case in the list for each date in the simulation and, as the dates pass, one by one, the note the case status changes.
 Lists are kept noting the number of cured, still sick and dead for each day.